 How to use sabja seeds for healthy weight loss?

 As basil oil and extracts can slow blood clotting, it is not recommended for consumption if you have recently had surgery or are wounded.
-If you have a scheduled surgery, you must stop using basil at least two weeks before the surgery.
-As the side effects of sabja seeds vary from one person to another, it is recommended to consult your healthcare provider before consuming them.
+If you have a scheduled surgery, you must stop using basil at least two weeks before the surgery because the side effects of them vary from one person to another.
+We recommend you consult with your healthcare provider before consuming them.

 Sabja seeds offer a lot of health benefits.
-But soaking them in water and consuming them may prove to be boring.
+But soaking in water and consuming them may prove to be boring.
 To make these seeds interesting, try out some of the recipes below.

-A twist on the Lemonade
+1. A twist on the Lemonade

 - Juice of 1 lemon

-- 3 tablespoon strawberry syrup
+- Strawberry syrup – 3 tablespoon

 - Pinch of salt for each glass (optional)

 Preparation time: 15 minutes